ReeceAlbert/Reece_Portfolio.Python/README.md

 I used different machine learning to classify certain classed inside the sales data.
 The project has not concluded and is still being worked on.

-The data analysis for this project
+The data analysis for this project [Sales Analysis](https://github.com/ReeceAlbert/Reece_portfolio/blob/main/Sales.ipynb)